 All students pursuing a minor in Coaching and Sports Administration must complete minimum of nineteen (19) hours in CSA-related courses.
-The following courses are required for a minor in Coaching and Sports Administration: HPR 306, 307, 370, 409, at lease one coaching methods course in sport area the student wishes to specialize, and HPR 420 (3 hours minimum).
+The following courses are required for a minor in Coaching and Sports Administration: HPR 306, 307, 370, 409, at least one coaching methods course in the sport area in which the student wishes to specialize, and HPR 419 (3 hours minimum).